min2ha/ukwa-site/content/target/57768/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  We can't let Brexit get lost in transition

 Argues that, while the Conservatives are busy fighting each other, the Eurocrats and the embittered Remoaner saboteurs are making hay.
 Those determined to derail Brexit can smell weakness.